Get the Best of Premium TV with Foxtel

 Foxtel Go is completely free for all current Foxtel customers, and is active from the moment you sign up for a Foxtel service – meaning you can start streaming live Foxtel channels or viewing shows and movies on demand before the technician even arrives to install your full Foxtel service.
 For the complete list of eligible Foxtel Go devices, check out the table below:

 If you want another on demand alternative for your favourite Foxtel shows, you can also try Foxtel Now.
-Subscribing to Foxtel Now allows you to stream hit shows like HBO Originals including Game of Thrones and Big Little Lies, as well as Foxtel originals like Wentworth.
+Subscribing to Foxtel Now allows you to stream hit shows like HBO Originals including Game of Thrones, Westworld, and Big Little Lies, as well as Foxtel originals like Wentworth.